 How can color coding be implemented?

-• Breaks the language barrier : Color coding can help communication with respect to food production a lot easier.
-Employees, despite the difference in their backgrounds, can be easily educated and can practice the storage and handling of materials and tools without much confusion and prevent cross-contamination much more efficiently.
+- Breaks the language barrier : Color coding can help communication with respect to food production a lot easier.
+Employees from diverse backgrounds can be easily trained to handle and store materials and tools correctly, reducing confusion and preventing cross-contamination more effectively.

 Training is the key.